 In a large flock, especially a domesticated one inside of a secure coop and run, ducks can often choose to rest both parts of their brain at one time – or a few ducks stay on predator patrol while the rest sleep.

 A duck that bobs its head from side to side is nearly always very displeased.
 The side-to-side duck head bob is often engaged in more by hens instead of drakes – especially the lead hen.

 A duck hen engaged in this behavior may often do so to firmly urge other hens in the flock to stay away from the drake that she has claimed.
 She may also use this non-verbal cue to keep all of her little ducklings close and in line.

 Walking In Line

-The way a duck’s eyes are positioned on the body are also why you often see them walking in a straight row.
-The lead duck watches what is going on in front and all of the ducks following behind keep scanning on either side of their line for threats or food – or both.
+The way a duck’s eyes are positioned on the body is also why you often see them walking in a straight row.
+The lead duck watches what is going on in front and all of the ducks following behind keep scanning on either side of their line for threats or food.

 When you see a pile of feathers by the duck pond it can be a startling sight and cause worry that a hawk attack has occurred.
 Unless a hawk has truly taken one of your ducks, all of the feathers stem from preening behavior.

 After the ducks exit their pond or pool they instinctively begin to preen their feathers using their beak for at least a few minutes – but this behavior can last for even 20 minutes.